tartiflette/tartiflette/docs/tutorial/project-initialization.md

 sidebar_label: 2.
 Project initialization
 ---

-We are going to create a Tartiflette recipe manager GraphQL API, an exciting application which will allow you to manage efficiently all your recipes.
+We are going to create a Tartiflette recipes manager GraphQL API, an exciting application which will allow you to manage efficiently all your recipes.

 Here is a list of some features we're going to implement:

 * List recipes _(`Query` operation)_
 * Add a new recipe _(`Mutation` operation)_
 * Launch and wait for the end of the cooking process _(`Subscription` operation)_
 * Adding rate limiting on updating recipes _(How to implement `directives`)_
 * Do not expose all your GraphQL API for everyone, limit the administration features, `Mutation`, to administrators.